Nikon D3400 vs Panasonic G80

 |Panasonic GX8« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic GX8|

 It is notable that the G80 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D3400 does not feature such a mic input.

 The G80 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.

 Review summary: Nikon D3400 vs Panasonic G80

-So what conclusions can be drawn?
-Which of the two cameras – the Nikon D3400 or the Panasonic G80 – has the upper hand?
+So what is the bottom line?
+Is the Nikon D3400 better than the Panasonic G80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.